mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 author_profile: true
 ---

-See [google scholar](https://scholar.google.co.uk/citations?user=AKCYteAAAAAJ&hl=en) for my full pulications list with citation counts.
+See [google scholar](https://scholar.google.co.uk/citations?user=AKCYteAAAAAJ&hl=en) for my full pulication list with citation counts.

-Key publications, see below for full list.
+Key areas of past/present research with highlights are first; please see below for the full list

 <!---
 {% if author.googlescholar %}